Don’t Eat The Entire Bowl!

 Note from Tracy: Use a good quality chocolate bar that you would eat.
 Don’t use baking chocolate as that is unsweetened or very lightly sweetened.

-This recipe makes a lot of mousse and as it is so rich, I think smaller portions are in order.
-I was able to get 12 small servings out of this recipe, or you can also serve in a large communal bowl, Parisian-style!
+This recipe makes a lot of mousse, and as it is so rich, I think smaller portions are in order.
+I could get 12 small servings out of this recipe, or you can also serve in a large communal bowl, Parisian-style!